z-adams/Tutorials/Pointers/pointers.md

 char* find_char(const char *str, char search_tgt, char* left_off);
 ```

-That's how you pass the location of data to a function, right?
-We frequently
+Typically, when you want a function to be able to modify data outside of its
-pass things to functions with pointers like this, but this situation is
+local scope, you pass it a pointer.
+However, this situation is different.
+Let's
-different.
-Let's say that we set up our function call like so:
+say that we set up our function call like so:

 ```c
 int main()